 Progressivism made its mark in America in the 1930s with the New Deal, as a response to the Great Depression.
 But not to destroy American capitalism but to be a soft landing when people fell through the cracks and to provide a basic standard of living.
 And countries that used to be Communist Republics like in Eastern Europe and some of the Slavic States, saw these countries economy's take off.
 And decided that they wanted their economy's to look like that as well.
 Britain and Germany didn't go from being democratic socialist to American capitalist, but more socialist to European capitalist.

 European Conservatives didn't destroy their welfare states, neither did America.
 But they did provide their people with more economic freedom.
 And then when Bill Clinton became President of the United States in 1993, Democratic Socialists I believed were expecting President Clinton to destroy the Reagan Revolution and bring back the high tax rates.
 And if anything expand the welfare state, which of course he didn't in eight years.

 President Clinton with help from a Republican Congress, only created one new entitlement program in his eight years, the State Children's Health Care Program, but thats run by the States.
 What President Clinton brought in was a liberal economic policy instead that would be centered around economic freedom, Low taxes, free trade, education, and a tight fiscal policy.
 With deficit reduction and balanced budgets and government being there to help the people who fall through the cracks.
 But help them get up not take care of them with Welfare to Work in 1996.

-So when Democratic Socialists talk about "Neoliberalism", they are actually talking about liberalism instead, Classical Liberalism if you prefer.
-Which is different from Democratic Socialism that had dominated American Politics for about fifty years that we as a country have moved away from.
+So when Democratic Socialists talk about "neoliberalism", they are actually talking about liberalism instead, classical liberalism if you prefer.
+Which is different from progressivism that had dominated American politics for about fifty years.
+That we as a country have moved away from.
 And they are not happy about that, they would like to see us go back to the future.